RoadieHQ/marketing-site/content/docs/details/grpc-docs/index.md

 ## Steps

-Configure your API entity files with a `type: grpc-docs` and point your `spec.definition` to the generated protoc-gen-doc json file.

-That's it, now they will be rendered in your api definition page.
+To enable gRPC API docs, configure your API entity files with a `type: grpc-docs` and point your `spec.definition` to the generated `protoc-gen-doc json` file.
+Roadie will automatically pick up and render your API definition page.

 Example entity configuration